Cetraxal ear drops

 Use Cetraxal ear drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Cetraxal ear drops is only for the ear.
+- Cetraxal ear drops are only for the ear.
 Do not get it in your eyes, nose, or mouth.
 If you get it in any of these areas, rinse right away with cool water.

 - Wash hands before and after using Cetraxal ear drops.